 A good marriage is not a coincidence, and it’s not about being lucky, it’s about learning the skills and principles that make a marriage work.
 We educate ourselves in every other area of life.
 Why do we think having good relationships will just happen?
 In school we teach our children everything except the one skill that could do more for their personal happiness and well-being than any other, and that’s how to have a happy marriage.

 Are you going to leave your marriage to chance?

-If you’ve had an affair in your marriage are you going to just give up and quit?
-If you never loved your spouse, if your marriage has been miserable throughout its duration, perhaps there’s no time like the present to get out.
+If you’ve had an affair in your marriage, are you going to just give up and quit?
+If you never loved your spouse, if your marriage has been miserable throughout its duration, then perhaps there’s no time like the present to get out.
 Not every marriage is salvageable after an affair.
 But if you and your spouse love each other, if you’ve shared happy years together, we suggest you use this crisis as an opportunity for growth.
 We did it and we’re not extra special.
 If we can do it, you can too.
 We’ll show you how.

 In their book The Case for Marriage, Linda Waite and Maggie Gallagher conclude:

 “Marriage (not divorce) is the means to health, happiness, wealth, sex and long life.
 In love victory goes not to the half-hearted but to the brave: to those ordinary people who dare to take on the extraordinary commitment marriage represents.”
 Page 46, brackets mine.